GabeScott/standard-works-vault/General Conference/2005 October - The Blessings of General Conference.md

 It is not surprising that in the face of tremendous evil and temptation the Lord does not leave us to find our way on our own.
 In fact, there is more than enough guidance available to each of us if we will listen.
 You have received the gift of the Holy Ghost to direct and inspire you.
 You have the scriptures, parents, Church leaders and teachers.
 You also have the words of the prophets, seers, and revelators who live in our day.
 There is so much guidance and direction available that you won’t make major mistakes in your life unless you consciously ignore the guidance you receive.

-Tonight I would like to focus on one of these sources of guidance—the living prophets, seers, and revelators that we sustained today.
+Tonight I would like to focus on one of these sources of guidance—the living prophets, seers, and revelators whom we sustained today.
 In fact, I would like to focus on one of the main ways we get direction from them—general conference.

 Conferences have been part of the Church since the beginning of this dispensation.
 The first conference was held just two months after the Church was organized.
 We meet twice a year to be instructed by the General Authorities and general officers of the Church.
 The proceedings of these conferences are available through various means, both print and electronic.